 Broken Bottle Alley

-“Look, little Sissy wet his pants!”
-Kenny looked around at the rest of his entourage who all mutually laughed near him as Steven, two years younger and small for his age, tried to crab walk away from the group from where he was pushed down.
-He hadn’t really wet his pants, but had landed in a mud puddle big enough to wet them for him.
-This was the third or fourth time this week, maybe the fifteenth time this month that Kenny had decided to pick on him, and by his calculations, nearly twice as many times as his friend Elliott.
-Steven figured it was because he wore glasses and read books and was probably smarter than them.
-So far, he hadn’t experienced any broken bones, just bruises to his body and futher degradation of his social status, although, come to think of it, he was already not-popular, so it would be harder to be less not-popular.
+This was the third or fourth time this week, maybe the tenth time this month Kenny had decided to pick on him, and by his calculations, twice as many times as his friend Elliott.
+Steven figured it was because he wore glasses and read books and was smarter than them.
+So far, he hadn’t experienced any broken bones, just bruises to his body and further degradation of his social status.
+Come to think of it, he was already not-popular, so it'd be difficult to be more "not-popular."

-Broken Bottle Alley was situated between the buildings facing 5th and 6th street.
-The brick buildings in downtown were all adjoined, making for very long alleys behind them.
-But unlike the coffee shops and bakery and dry cleaners on the main road, 2nd street, as you got further back to 4th and 5th and 6th, they were mostly abandoned.
-And the reputation was not just folklore, it was verified – police had found several people murdered in that alley just in the 10 years that Steven had lived here.
-Broken Bottle Alley got its name from teenage kids who would drive by and throw empty bottles of pop, or beer, down the alley at the bad guys who lived there – supposedly murderers, and rapers, and other insane criminals.
-Besides having broken glass everywhere, the alley was also very narrow – maybe less than 8 feet wide.
-Even in the daytime, there wasn’t much light and Steven suspected at night it was completely dark.
+Broken Bottle Alley was situated between Fourth and Fifth streets.
+The rows of brick buildings downtown were all adjoined, making for very long alleys behind them.
+But unlike the popular shops on First Street, as you got further back, to Fouth and Fifth and Sixth, the storefronts were abandoned.
+Broken Bottle Alley got its name from teenage kids who would drive by and throw empty bottles of pop, or beer, down the alley at the bad guys who supposedly lived there: murderers and rapers and other insane criminals.
+Besides having broken glass everywhere, the alley was dark and narrow.
+Less than eight feet wide.
+Even light was scared to go into that alley.

 ---